A Doubly Robust Framework for Addressing Outcome-Dependent Selection Bias in Multi-Cohort EHR Studies: Data Example - Multi clinic recruitment in MGI

-\textbf{MHB:} Subpart (F) of Figure \ref{fig:realdata} compares methods for MHB data.
-Unweighted logistic regression showed high bias with an estimate of 0.61 (95\% CI [0.34, 0.88]).
-IPW and AIPW methods reduced bias when accounting for cancer.
-CL with cancer included gave the closest estimate to SEER data (-0.05, 95\% CI [-0.77, 0.68]).
-High variance in estimates, likely due to the small MHB sample size, led to wider confidence intervals and less precise estimates.

-\textbf{Multi Cohort:} Subpart (A) of Figure \ref{fig:realdata} shows the performances of all the joint methods on the combined data.
-Unweighted logistic regression estimated -0.04 (95\% CI [-0.07, -0.01]), outside the SEER range.
+\textbf{Combined:} Unweighted logistic regression estimated -0.04 (95\% CI [-0.07, -0.01]), outside the SEER range.
 Including cancer in the selection model, estimates from JPL, JSR, JPS, and JCL were -0.08 (95\% CI [-0.13, -0.03]), -0.08 (95\% CI [-0.15, -0.01]), -0.10 (95\% CI [-0.13, -0.07]), and -0.08 (95\% CI [-0.11, -0.04]), respectively.
 However, the upper bounds for JPL, JCL, and JSR did not align within the SEER range due to variability.
 Excluding cancer from the selection model led to opposite biases in estimates for all IPW methods.
 JAIPW estimates, when cancer was included in the selection model, had 95\% CIs within the SEER range: -0.13 (95\% CI [-0.16, -0.10]) and -0.10 (95\% CI [-0.13, -0.07]).
-Excluding cancer in the selection model but including it in the auxiliary model resulted in estimates consistent with expectations, though the 95\% CI did not fully align with the SEER range.
+Excluding cancer in the selection model but including it in the auxiliary model resulted in estimates consistent with expectations, though the 95\% CI did not fully align with the SEER range due to bias induced by MIPACT.\\

-\textbf{Meta Analysis:} Subpart (B) of Figure \ref{fig:realdata} shows performances of the meta analyzed methods using the combined data.
-The results were similar to that of the joint methods on the combined data.
+\textbf{MHB:} Unweighted logistic regression showed high bias with an estimate of 0.61 (95\% CI [0.34, 0.88]).
+IPW and AIPW methods reduced bias when accounting for cancer.
+CL with cancer included gave the closest estimate to SEER data (-0.05, 95\% CI [-0.77, 0.68]).
+High variance in estimates, likely due to the small MHB sample size, led to wider confidence intervals and less precise estimates.\\